Make a donation

 Time to ultimate height

-Easy to grow in moist, humus-rich, fertile soils but avoid planting in vacinity of buildings due to vigorous root system.
+Grow in moist but well-drained, humus-rich, fertile soils but avoid planting in vicinity of buildings due to vigorous root system; it has the potential to become a nuisance.
 Very useful as a screen or as part of a shelter belt and grows very rapidly

 Propagate from hardwood cuttings in winter or suckers in autumn or late winter